Neda Hassani: History

 Hassani was one of four people who set themselves on fire in front of the French embassy in London, in the days following the arrests of Mujahedin members in France.
 Another of the four, Heshmat Zandi, a 38-year-old engineering student, also died.
 During the same period, three people set themselves on fire in Paris, one of whom, Sedighieh Mohageri, died, while another person was prevented from setting himself on fire, after dousing himself with gasoline in front of the French embassy in Switzerland.

 Hassani's body was returned to Canada for burial.
-At Hassani's funeral, on 30 June 2003, Hassani's mother expressed pride in her daughter's actions.
+Her funeral was held on 30 June 2003, where Hassani's mother expressed pride in her daughter's actions.
 She also expressed similar sentiments in England, immediately following her daughter's death, while discouraging others from following her daughter's example.

-Hassani is buried at Pinecrest Cemetery, Ottawa.
+Hassani is buried at Pinecrest Cemetery in Ottawa.